CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

 ## Task 4: Review the runs in console (READ-ONLY)

 Let's take a look at what this command did, along with everything that was created in your cluster.
 Return to your tab with the OpenShift Web Console.
-If you need to reauthenticate, follow the steps in the [Access Your Cluster](../100-setup/3-access-cluster/) section.

 ### Container Images